RobMolo89/Project-Portfolio-1/README.md

 + The site landing page will be broken into three main sections directed towards educating and capturing the readers interest towards physical health when working in a seated position for long periods of time.

-  + The first section will be an intro paragraph overviewing the effects shallow breathing and focused vision has on the para-sympathetic nervous system and it's connection to muscular stiffness with an external link to a supporting article.
+  + The first section will be an intro paragraph focused on grabbing the users attention through shared experience and empathy.
+It then goes on to a myth busting fact to get the user more interested and add value to the authority of the website and its contents.
+This is backed even further by an external link to an article focusing on a breathing exercise to help clarify the previous points made in the intro.
+It also creates a structure for the following sections.
   + The second sections will be a practical way of applying the information provided through a youtube video of an exercise designed for those in a seated position suffering from low back or upper back pain with a supporting paragraph of text.
-  + The third and final section will be an interest peaking *myth-busting* fact about posture and an accompanying thumbnail image hyperlinked to an instagram video to help explain the topic even more.
+  + The third and final section will include a link to an instagram reel furhter highlighting th benefits of movement for physical pain and an outro leading into the footer elements.
   + Each section will be clearly layed out and given dominating areas of left, center and right respectively with an anatomical background image in faded red sketch style to convay a clinical tone without being too sterile.
 <!-- link to sections tab here -->